Reduce your living costs

 Visit PetrolPrices to find the cheapest stations where you can fill up.
 It can save you £10 on the cost of a full tank of petrol.
 Supermarkets tend to offer the lowest prices while motorway service stations are the most expensive

-Switching to alternative fuels or electric vehicles, where possible, is also a great way to lower fuel costs.
-Where possible, you can also opt to cycle, run or walk - making small changes will not only help you to save fuel it will also help to boost your physical health too.
+Where possible, cycle or walk - making small changes will not only help you to save fuel it will also help to boost your physical health too.

 When it’s time to swap or get a new appliance, going for one with a high energy-efficiency rating can be worth the investment.

-Dryers and refrigerators are two of the most energy-intensive appliances in a home and replacing these with better efficient models can cut electricity usage by half.
-Avoid using a tumble dryer for your clothes, dry clothes on racks inside where possible or outside in warmer weather to save £40+ a year.
+Dryers and refrigerators are two of the most energy-intensive appliances in a home and replacing these with more efficient models can cut electricity usage by half.
+New tumble dryers have heat pumps that recirculate the warm air instead of releasing it which can significantly reduce electricity usage.
+If you can, avoid using a tumble dryer for your clothes and dry clothes outside in warmer weather to save £40+ a year.
+Find out which appliances use the most energy in your home.

-By making some of these small changes, you will soon start to reap the benefits and your monthly savings will soon start adding up, as well as helping the environment too.
+By making some of these small changes, you will soon start to reap the benefits and your monthly savings will soon start adding up, as well as helping the environment.

 More about money